 Proper pesticide use avoids harm to honey bees, their food sources, water and habitat.
-Best Management Practices (BMPs) are not considered regulatory requirements (such as label directions and local ordinances), but they can be shown to provide direct benefits to pesticide users, growers, and all of us who enjoy the “fruits” of pollination.
+Best Management Practices (BMPs) are not considered regulatory requirements (such as label directions and local ordinances), but they provide additional practical information for pesticide users, growers, beekeepers and all of us who enjoy the “fruits” of pollination.
 The following BMPs apply to virtually all pest management decisions and actions.
 Realize that there may be other BMPs, not listed below, that are specific to certain crops and locations.

 Apply pesticides only when needed…